 Created custom CodeSmith templates, a CodeSmith SQLite schema provider, and a CodeSmith template to generate NUnit tests for an existing .NET assembly.

 C#, SQL Server 2008, Windows Services, Entity Framework, Team Foundation Server (TFS), Visual Studio, jQuery, jQueryUi, Telerik Controls, NHibernate, ELMAH, WCF, Log4Net, Custom Threading Library, Custom TCP/IP messaging, CodeSmith, NUnit, SQLite, Oracle, Custom CodeSmith Schema Provider.
 Rational ClearQuest, Rational ClearCase, Nuget, Red Gate SQL Toolbelt.

 As part of the Flex Services Technical Operations team (TechOps), I was tasked to improve the performance and reliability of one of Flex Services’ internal billing sites.
-This web site supported 600 users across the globe.
+This web site supports 600 users across the globe.
 Application performance was dramatically improved (search speeds when from 3 minutes for 600 records to 3-17 seconds for 1200 records), page load times when from 45-60 to about 5 seconds.
 The user interface was also improved dramatically by using Ajax technology to dynamically load pages (or sections of) when needed.
 The security, menu and database interfaces were improved.
 I was also tasked with reviewing third party developed code to ensure it was following general programming requirements and design.

 I also created a dynamic reporting application, which used reflection to see a list of available reports.
 In conjunction with this reporting application a Microsoft Excel add-in was created to merge cells in a spreadsheet programmatically.